Fil/pangea/docs/plot/grouped-bar-chart.md

+---
+index: false
+status: draft
+---

 <div style="color: grey; font: 13px/25.5px var(--sans-serif); text-transform: uppercase;"><h1 style="display: none;">Plot: Grouped bar chart</h1><a href="/plot">Observable Plot</a> › <a href="/@observablehq/plot-gallery">Gallery</a></div>

 # Grouped bar chart

-[Facets](https://observablehq.com/plot/features/facets) group the bars by State; the *fx* domain, representing States, is [sorted](https://observablehq.com/plot/features/scales#sort-mark-option) by the sum total of the heights of the bars (in other words, by total population).
-Each facet is a simple bar chart, with the ordinal *x* position ordered by age (*keys*).
+[Facets](https://observablehq.com/plot/features/facets) group the bars by State; the _fx_ domain, representing States, is [sorted](https://observablehq.com/plot/features/scales#sort-mark-option) by the sum total of the heights of the bars (in other words, by total population).
+Each facet is a simple bar chart, with the ordinal _x_ position ordered by age (_keys_).

 ```js echo
 Plot.plot({